commercetools/commercetools-paypal-plus-integration/src/test/unit/README.md

   - mocking/spying/stubbing are preferred ways to test in these tests.

+  - unit tests should run successfully without internet connection

-In common build workflow it is recommended to run the unit tests before integration, and fail the entire build skipping integration if unit tests failed (_fail-fast_)
+In common build workflow it is recommended to run the unit tests before integration, and fail the entire build skipping integration if unit tests failed (_fail-fast_).

 See for more complex [integration tests](/src/test/integration/README.md) workflow.